Skip to main content

 Why this test?

-Your body maintains a careful balance of electrolytes, sugars, proteins, and waste products.
-Shifts in these values can occur gradually and may not cause noticeable symptoms in the early stages.
-A metabolic panel can help identify changes in kidney filtration, liver processing, blood sugar regulation, or electrolyte levels before they become apparent through symptoms.
+Your body constantly maintains a fine balance between salts, sugars, proteins and waste products.
+Shifts in these can develop gradually and often cause no noticeable symptoms in the early stages.

 Who is this test for?

-• People who want a detailed view of their metabolic health
+• want a broad view of their metabolic health and organ function

-• Those who are monitoring kidney or liver function
+• want to check their kidney or liver function

-• Anyone interested in their blood sugar regulation
+• would like to know more about their blood sugar regulation

-• People taking medications that may affect electrolyte or organ function
+• take medications that may affect electrolytes or organ function

 What is tested?

-• Total Protein: a combined measure of albumin and globulin in the blood
+• Protein: Total Protein, a combined measure of albumin and globulin in your blood.

 What can this test tell you?

-The markers in this panel cover several interconnected systems.
-Creatinine and eGFR can reflect kidney filtration capacity, while urea provides additional context about protein metabolism and kidney function.
-Liver enzymes such as ALT and AST may indicate how actively liver cells are working.
-Electrolyte levels can point to fluid balance and hydration status.
+The values in this panel touch several interconnected systems.
+Creatinine and eGFR can say something about how well your kidneys filter, while urea adds context about your protein metabolism.
+Liver enzymes such as ALT and AST can show how active your liver cells are, and your electrolytes give an impression of your fluid and hydration balance.

 How is the sample collected?